Memoirs: Chapter Three

 To what extent was the UCLA queens group typical?
 At the time I did not know any other such circles, so that I could not judge from personal experience.
 However, the late John Grube, a Canadian scholar, interviewed a good many older men of this period.
 His research indicates that such circles--replete with hierarchy, rule enforcement, and constant bitchiness--were common, probably the norm.

-Later I acquired some evidence of my own of the prevalence of the corrosive banter and putdowns, for in 1968 I saw Mart Crowley’s dismal play “Boys in the Band” on off-Broadway.
+Later I acquired some evidence of my own of the prevalence of the corrosive banter and putdowns, for in 1968 I saw Mart Crowley’s dismal play “Boys in the Band” in an off-Broadway production.

 Here is how one character dissed another in the play.
 “You’re a sad and pathetic man.
 You’re a homosexual and you don’t want to be, but there’s nothing you can do to change it.
 Not all the prayers to your god, not all the analysis you can buy in all the years you’ve go left to live.
 You may one day be able to know a heterosexual life if you want it desperately enough.
 If you pursue it with the fervor with which you annihilate.
 But you’ll always be homosexual as well.
 Always Michael.
 Always.
 Until the day you die. “